abiddiscombe/opennames-to-json/README.md

 ## Running the Script

-This script utilises the [Deno runtime](https://www.deno.com).
+This script runs on the [Deno runtime](https://www.deno.com).
 In the same directory as the script, run:

 ```bash
 deno run index.ts "/path/to/opennames/Data"